Pesquisa

 The State of Ceará is responsible for a significant portion of software development, accounting for about 20% of national production.
 Many of these software programs become legacy systems: they provide essential functionalities for organizations but use commonly outdated technologies.
 There is a great difficulty in maintaining or even modernizing these software programs, especially due to structural degradation that affects the code.
 However, several of these software programs are too important to be discarded.
 For organizations to remain competitive in national and international markets, it is crucial to modernize legacy software and use good software development practices.

 The inclusion of new disruptive technologies, such as microservices and Big Data, helps to avoid the discontinuation of essential legacy software and offer various other opportunities for organizations.
-Thus, the project aims to: (i) conduct studies with the legacy systems of the Ceará industry that are undergoing modernization; (ii) investigate software development practices that assist in the identification, application, and restructuring of legacy code; (iii) propose and develop a technique that aids in the process of modernizing and evolving legacy code; and (iv) evaluate the impact on software quality after the restructuring proposed by the technique.
+Thus, the project aimed to: (i) conduct studies with the legacy systems of the Ceará industry that are undergoing modernization; (ii) investigate software development practices that assist in the identification, application, and restructuring of legacy code; (iii) propose and develop a technique that aids in the process of modernizing and evolving legacy code; and (iv) evaluate the impact on software quality after the restructuring proposed by the technique.

 An Exploratory Study on Developers' Perception of Code Smells in AI-Enabled Systems